raspberrypilearning/fish-food/en/step_5.md

 --- /task ---

-Once the training has finished, you can test how well your model recognises the alien words you have invented.
+Once the training has finished, you can test how well your model recognises your voice commands.

 --- task ---

-+ Click the **Start listening** button, then say your alien word for "left".
++ Click the **Start listening** button, then say "left".

 If your machine learning model recognises it, it will display what it thinks you said.
 ![Arrow pointing to the start listening button](images/test-your-model.png)

-+ Test whether the model recognises your alien word for "right" as well.
++ Test whether the model recognises "up", "down" and "right" as well.

 --- /task ---